PLUVICTO- lutetium lu 177 vipivotide tetraxetan injection, solution

 2.2 Patient Selection

-Select patients with previously treated mCRPC for treatment with PLUVICTO using LOCAMETZ or another approved PSMA-11 imaging agent based on PSMA expression in tumors.
-Additional selection criteria were used in the VISION study [see Clinical Studies (14)].
+Select patients with previously treated mCRPC for treatment with PLUVICTO using LOCAMETZ or another approved PSMA positron emission tomography (PET) product based on PSMA expression in tumors.
+Additional selection criteria were used in clinical studies [see Clinical Studies (14)].

 2.3 Recommended Dosage

-The recommended PLUVICTO dosage is 7.4 GBq (200 mCi) intravenously every 6 weeks for up to 6 doses, or until disease progression, or unacceptable toxicity.
+The recommended PLUVICTO dosage is 7.4 GBq (200 mCi) intravenously every 6 weeks for 6 doses, or until disease progression, or unacceptable toxicity.

 2.4 Dosage Modifications for Adverse Reactions

 Recommended dosage modifications of PLUVICTO for adverse reactions are provided in Table 1.
-Management of adverse reactions may require temporary dose interruption (extending the dosing interval from every 6 weeks up to every 10 weeks), dose reduction or permanent discontinuation of treatment with PLUVICTO.
-If a treatment delay due to an adverse reaction persists for > 4 weeks, treatment with PLUVICTO must be discontinued.
+Management of adverse reactions may require temporary dose interruption, dose reduction or permanent discontinuation of treatment with PLUVICTO.
+If a treatment delay due to an adverse reaction persists for > 4 weeks, consider permanent discontinuation of PLUVICTO.
 The dose of PLUVICTO may be reduced by 20% to 5.9 GBq (160 mCi) once; do not re-escalate dose.
 If a patient has further adverse reactions that would require an additional dose reduction, treatment with PLUVICTO must be discontinued.

 Table 1: Recommended Dosage Modifications of PLUVICTO for Adverse Reactions